Writings About Music

 Special thanks to Bev Getz and Steve Getz for providing information about their father related to this article and for permission to include the splendid photographs.

-Bev has also created the most detailed and substantial jazz site I've ever come across: Stan Getz - The Sound
+Bev has also created one of the finest jazz sites I've ever come across: Stan Getz - The Sound

 You may also visit Stan Getz - The Sound on Facebook